JefferssonSemin/jefferssonSemin/README.md

 ## My jobs and studies

 - 🔭 I'm currently working at Havan as a mobile developer
 - 🌱 I'm currently learning about testing, software quality.
-Android and ios development too
+Android and IOS development too

 ## Github Stats